Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsection{SM-based scenarios}

-End users are increasingly equipped with \glspl{SM}.
-Depending on the \gls{FM} architecture, \glspl{SM} may provide data to aggregators for flexibility planning and verification.
+\Glspl{SM} may provide data to aggregators for flexibility planning and verification.
 Meters typically use a \gls{PLC} interface to communicate with the utility and have capability to remotely switch power on or off.